 If applicants are unable to send the recommendation form to the person writing the letter, the recommender may submit an official letter of recommendation directly to the ChBE office, as long as it is on official letterhead, bears an original signature, and contains all the information on the recommendation form (name, title, phone number, email and mailing address).
 In rare circumstances, the ChBE office will accept an email from a recommender with the official letter sent as an attachment (preferably in PDF form).

-Successful applicants typically have an overall grade point average (GPA) above 3.0 on a 4.0 scale (equivalent to a ‘B’ average) from their undergraduate studies.
-Grades received in science and mathematics courses will also be closely evaluated.
+Successful applicants typically have an overall grade point average (GPA) above 3.0 on a 4.0 scale* (equivalent to a ‘B’ average) from their undergraduate studies.
+Grades received in science and mathematics courses will be closely evaluated.
+However, we evaluate students holistically and welcome explanations for your academic performance in your personal statement.

 *When reporting GPAs, applicants should not convert their scores to the U.S. 4.0 system but should report the scores based on their home institution’s grading system (e.g., 80%, 7/10).